Blog

 Quiet Capital

-The political capital often flies under nomad radar — which is precisely its appeal.
-Safe, clean, manageable in scale, and home to a large expat and diplomatic community.
-Agdal and Hassan neighbourhoods have excellent café culture for focused work.
-Underpriced relative to the quality of life it offers.
+Often flies under nomad radar — precisely its appeal.
+Safe, clean, manageable in scale, large expat community.
+Agdal and Hassan have excellent café culture for focused work.
+Underpriced for quality of life.

 Avg.
 35–70 Mbps; very stable connections